neondatabase/website/content/docs/functions/max.md

 max(expression) -> same as expression
 ```

 - `expression`: Any valid expression that can be evaluated across a set of rows.
-This can be a column name, or a function that returns a value.
+This can be a column name or a function that returns a value.

 ## Example usage

-Consider a table `orders` that tracks orders placed by customers of an online store.
+Consider an `orders` table that tracks orders placed by customers of an online store.
 It has columns `order_id`, `customer_id`, `product_id`, and `order_date`.
 We will use this table for examples throughout this guide.

 ```sql
 CREATE TABLE orders (